apereo/cas/cas-server-documentation/installation/Configuration-Properties-Security.md

 # Configuration Encryption

+The CAS configuration server exposes the `/encrypt` and `/decrypt` endpoints to allow for encrypting and decrypting values.
+You can send a `POST` message to these endpoints to secure keys.
+CAS will auto-decrypt at the appropriate moment.

+To see the relevant list of CAS properties for this feature, please [review this guide](Configuration-Properties.html).
+Securing CAS settings and decrypting them is entirely handled by the [Spring Cloud](https://github.com/spring-cloud/spring-cloud-config) project.

 <div class="alert alert-warning"><strong>JCE Requirements</strong><p>to use the encryption and decryption
 features you need the full-strength "Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files" installed in your JVM version (if it’s not there by default).</p></div>